David Ferguson (footballer, born 1994): Hartlepool United

 Ferguson signed for National League club Hartlepool United on 5 August 2020 after turning down the offer of a new contract with York.
 He scored his first goal for Hartlepool with a free kick in a 2–0 home win against Solihull Moors.
 Ferguson started in the 2021 National League play-off final as Hartlepool were promoted back to the Football League.
 In his first season, Ferguson contributed 11 assists in total.
 His performances earned him a place in the National League Team of the Year.

 In January 2022, Ferguson scored the equaliser against Championship side Blackpool in a 2–1 win as Hartlepool reached the fourth round of the FA Cup.
 On 6 May 2022, Ferguson signed a new two-year contract.
 Ahead of the 2023–24 season, Ferguson was named as Hartlepool's new captain.
 After a loss of form during the season, the captaincy reverted to Nicky Featherstone.
 At the end of the season, he was offered a new deal with the club.
 On 15 May 2024, he agreed a new deal with Hartlepool.
 On 7 September 2024, Ferguson made his 200th appearance for the club in a 0–0 home draw with FC Halifax Town.
 At the end of the 2024–25 season, Ferguson was offered a new contract at Hartlepool.
 However, he departed the club after contract discussions had "fizzled out".

 Gateshead

 On 25 June 2025, it was announced that Ferguson would become Alun Armstrong's first signing at National League club Gateshead.

+At the start of the 2026–27 season, Ferguson was named as Gateshead's new club captain.